Is It Aggression or Is It Something Else? Reasons for Cat Aggression

 Preventing And Addressing Frustration

 What can be done if your cat is frustrated or bored?
 Adding some fun cat enrichment is a great first step.
 That means things like increasing the amount of interactive play you are doing with your cat, adding mental stimulation via training or puzzle feeders, and making their environment cat friendly.
-If there is an identifiable source of frustration, removing it if possible is a great idea.
+If there is an identifiable source of frustration, removing it is a great idea.

 Medical Reasons For Cat Aggression